Record 16.3 million seek health coverage through 'Obamacare'

 Those breaks on coverages were extended through 2025 under a major climate and health care bill championed by Democrats last year.

+The low-cost plans, which offer zero dollar-premiums for some entering the marketplace, have reversed what was a flat market for the Obama-era health law, said Massey Whorley, a principal at health consulting firm Avalere.

+“To have this level of continued increase is really interesting,” Whorley said.
+“We were in a position several years ago where overall exchange enrollment was flat and declining so many people thought the exchanges were this stable but dwindling environment.”

-Some of that progress is threatened this year, with million of people expected to lose their Medicaid coverage starting this spring when states will begin the process of removing people who are no longer eligible, in many cases because their income is now too high to qualify.
+The significant progress on lowering the uninsured rate across the country, however, is threatened this year.
+Millions of people expected to lose their Medicaid coverage starting this spring when states will begin the process of removing people who are no longer eligible, in many cases because their income is now too high to qualify.

-Some of those who will lose Medicaid are expected to transition to the marketplace, and the administration said it is spending $12 million to keep information specialists on the job in the coming months to help people enroll in the health law’s marketplace if they lose Medicaid coverage.
+A portion of those people are expected to transition from Medicaid to the marketplace, and the administration said it is spending $12 million to keep information specialists on the job in the coming months to help people enroll in the health law’s marketplace if they lose Medicaid coverage.

+Some who have had Medicaid coverage over the past few years will decide they can spare a few dollars every month to keep coverage through the health law’s marketplace, Whorley said.
+Others might decide they cannot afford coverage that often has higher co-payments, deductibles and monthly premiums than Medicaid.

+“They will have to make real choices,” Whorley said.
+“If you’re already struggling to make rent and pay your utilities, put gas in your car, put food on the table, you may just not be in a position.”

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.